hupili/snsapi/README.md

 ### Step 2.

-Save this file to `mytest.py` in the root dir of this project:
+Save the following codes to `mytest.py` in the root dir of this project:

 ```python
 from snscli import *